PaddlePaddle/PaddleClas/docs/en/tutorials/config_description_en.md

 1.In PaddleClas, the `Neck` part is the connection part between Backbone and embedding layer, and `Head` part is the connection part between embedding layer and classification layer.。

-2.`BackboneStopLayer.name can be obtained by visualizing the model, visualization can be referred to [Netron](https://github.com/lutzroeder/netron)或者[visualdl](https://github.com/PaddlePaddle/VisualDL).
+2.`BackboneStopLayer.name` can be obtained by visualizing the model, visualization can be referred to [Netron](https://github.com/lutzroeder/netron) or [visualdl](https://github.com/PaddlePaddle/VisualDL).

 3.Calling tools/export_model.py will convert the model weights to inference model, where the infer_add_softmax parameter will control whether to add the Softmax activation function afterwards, the code default is True (the last output layer in the classification task will be connected to the Softmax activation function).
 In the recognition task, the activation function is not required for the feature layer, so it should be set to False here.